 The MX300 fought back in IOMeter.
 Its total I/O result of 7006 is decent, and its 268MB/s speed average is also good.
 However, its average response time was worse, suggesting that this drive can be sluggish to spring into action.

 Crucial’s latest drive delivers mixed performance when compared to the MX200 and Samsung’s 850 EVo – but it’s important to remember that the MX300 is never slow.
 Its price is attractive, its endurance rating is better than both rivals, and it’s a little larger than those too.
 It won’t break speed records, but this is a reliable, affordable SSD.

 - No extras included

 - Getting on in years

 Samsung’s old flagship SATA SSD reaps the rewards of the firm controlling every stage of its production.
-Even though it’s nearly three years old, it’s performance is still more than good enough for most gamers.
+Even though it’s nearly four years old, it’s performance is still more than good enough for most gamers.

 In our sequential benchmarks, it, put in sequential read and write scores of 520MB/s and 498MB/s respectively, which is a bit slower than the Corsair Neutron.

 In the all-round ATTO test the 850 Pro led in most benchmarks, and its Iometer long-term test result of 7,826 still puts it at the top of the SATA SSD pile.